Robles-C/FPrime-Robot/Components/proximityGuard/docs/sdd.md

-# Components::ultraSonic
+# Components::proximityGuard

-Ultra sonic sensor component respobsible for collision avoidance
+ultrasonic sensor detects distances.
+It halts motion and flashes LED when robot is on a collision course

 ## Usage Examples
 Add usage examples here